Design and curating in the Modern World

-I work in the worlds of information design and international art curating, promoting the creative arts through classic design and an abiding commitment to artists.
+I am an interdisciplinary arts professional specialising in design for the internet and international art curating.
+I promote the creative arts through classic design and an abiding commitment to artists.

 My goal has always been to create distinctive, standards compliant websites.
 Showcases for people, projects and ideas.
 I look to posters, newspapers, and archives for inspiration and resources.